nathansivalingam/nathansivalingam/README.md

 ### Developing Projects
 - [Personal Website](https://github.com/nathansivalingam/personal-website): I am attempting to convert my resume into a personal website using the skills learnt in COMP6080 at UNSW. 💻
 - [Data Structures and Algorithms](https://github.com/nathansivalingam/sorting-algorithms): I am currently working through the various search algorithms and relevant data structures to further my understanding of the concepts learnt in COMP2521 at UNSW. 🔎
-- <ins>Educational Tools<ins/>: I am working to develop some software to improve the tertiary education process (private). 📚
+- Educational Tools: I am working to develop some software to improve the tertiary education process (private). 📚

 ### Developed Projects
 - [Hand Gesture Robot](https://github.com/nathansivalingam/hand-gesture-robot): Created an automated robot capable of moving via registered hand movements. ⚙️